Author

 • Random effects: If included, random effects account for variations between groups or subjects.

-Example Application: Analyzing patient data where outcomes are influenced by both individual patient characteristics and random hospital-specific effects (e.g., variability between hospitals).
+Example Application: Analysing patient data where outcomes are influenced by both individual patient characteristics and random hospital-specific effects (e.g., variability between hospitals).

 References